PetarDurdevic/Funghi/README.md

 pip install matplotlib numpy

+## Applications
+This dataset is suitable for:
+- Machine Learning: Training models to classify fungal growth stages.
+- Biological Simulation: Studying growth patterns in fungi.
+- Art and Design: Generating biologically inspired visuals.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Contributing
 Contributions are welcome!
 Feel free to: